Other life changes that affect USC benefits

 For assistance in determining your options, contact the HR Service Center.

-In some cases, relocation can change your insurance eligibility.
+In some cases (e.g., relocation to another state), relocation can change your payroll taxation and insurance eligibility, and you may be required to submit applicable tax forms.
 Contact the HR Service Center.

 Help for the process in Workday can be found on the Workday Help site under “Personal information.”

 Legal name change